Bayesian Calibration of the Intelligent Driver Model: Introduction

 In recent studies, probabilistic calibration methods have become an emerging and promising approach with a solid statistical foundation.
 There are essentially two probabilistic approaches for model calibration.
-The first approach is maximum likelihood estimation (MLE): we often solve MLE as an optimization problem and finally obtain a point estimate for model parameters; see e.g., \cite{hoogendoorn2010calibration}.
-The second approach is Bayesian inference, which allows us to exploit the full posterior distribution for model parameters through Markov chain Monte Carlo (MCMC); see e.g., \cite{rahman2015improving,abodo2019strengthening}.
+The first is maximum likelihood estimation (MLE): we often solve MLE as an optimization problem and finally obtain a point estimation for model parameters; see, e.g., \cite{hoogendoorn2010calibration}.
+The second is Bayesian inference, which allows us to exploit the full posterior distribution for model parameters through Markov chain Monte Carlo (MCMC) or variational inference (VI); see, e.g., \cite{rahman2015improving,abodo2019strengthening}.
 In general, the Bayesian inference approach is advantageous in two aspects: (1) we can perform uncertainty quantification based on the full posterior distribution.
-This is particularly important for a simulation model as we are often interested in the distribution and uncertainty of the simulation results.
-(2) Bayesian inference offers a hierarchical modeling scheme that allows us to learn parameter distributions at both population and individual levels.
-A unique advantage of the Bayesian hierarchical model is that it allows us to learn parameters for each individual driver/sample/trajectory, while the population distribution will prevent overfitting by imposing certain dependencies on the parameters.
+This is particularly important for a simulation model as we are often interested in the distribution and uncertainty of the simulation results; (2) Bayesian inference offers a hierarchical modeling scheme that allows us to learn parameter distributions at both population and individual levels, where the population distribution prevents overfitting by imposing certain dependencies on the parameters.
 This is particularly important for calibrating car-following models since samples are often short trajectories collected from a large number of drivers with diverse vehicle configurations/dynamics.
-Considering the substantial differences in personal driving styles and vehicle configurations/dynamics, it is critical to learn the population distribution that can generalize the parameter distribution from short trajectory data.
-In addition, the learned population distribution can help create diverse driving behaviors to create more realistic simulations with driver heterogeneity.
-Note that in the following of this paper we refer to ``driver behavior'' as the characteristics resulting from both the driver and the vehicle.
+Considering substantial differences in personal driving styles and vehicle configurations/dynamics, it is critical to learn the population distribution that can generalize the parameter distribution from short trajectory data.
+In addition, the learned population posterior distribution can help create diverse driving behaviors to create more realistic simulations with driver heterogeneity.
+Note that in the following of this paper, we refer to ``driver behavior'' as the characteristics resulting from both the driver and the vehicle.